New Hampshire: Culture

+Detail of a reproduction of Diana at the Saint-Gaudens National Historical Park.
+New Hampshire's sole national park is one of only two dedicated to a visual artist.

 In the spring, New Hampshire's many sap houses hold sugaring-off open houses.
 In summer and early autumn, New Hampshire is home to many county fairs, the largest being the Hopkinton State Fair, in Contoocook.
 New Hampshire's Lakes Region is home to many summer camps, especially around Lake Winnipesaukee, and is a popular tourist destination.
 The Peterborough Players have performed every summer in Peterborough since 1933.
 The Barnstormers Theatre in Tamworth, founded in 1931, is one of the longest-running professional summer theaters in the United States.
+The Saint-Gaudens National Historical Park is the sole National Park Unit in the state, and a section of the Appalachian Trail passes through the north.

 In September, New Hampshire is host to the New Hampshire Highland Games.
 New Hampshire has also registered an official tartan with the proper authorities in Scotland, used to make kilts worn by the Lincoln Police Department while its officers serve during the games.
 The fall foliage peaks in mid-October.
 In the winter, New Hampshire's ski areas and snowmobile trails attract visitors from a wide area.
 After the lakes freeze over they become dotted with ice fishing ice houses, known locally as bobhouses.

 Funspot, the world's largest video arcade (now termed a museum), is in Laconia.